Sexually Transmitted Infections (STIs) are spread from one person to another in the following ways:

-- From mother to child during birth.
+- From mother to child during pregnancy and birth.

 - By sharing needles.